Moorside Community Primary School

 Changing on a moment-to-moment and term-to-term basis in response to the children's growing needs

 "As a company Colour listened to what we wanted and didn't try to give us what you thought we wanted.
-Jon was able to take our thinking forward and expand on our ideas with enthusiasm, working with pupils and enabling them to design.
+Colour were able to take our thinking forward and expand on our ideas with enthusiasm, working with pupils and enabling them to design.
 Everyone in school is delighted with the outcome.
 June Foster OBE, Executive Headteacher Moorside / Arthurs Hill Federation.

 Moorside Community School Grounds is a new outdoor learning environment realised through collaboration with the pupils and teachers of Moorside Community Primary School in Newcastle upon Tyne.
 Funded directly by the school, the projects were initiated as an immediate, practical response to the challenges facing school children growing up in a relatively scarce urban environment where many of the children live below the poverty line and have recently arrived in the UK.